teambit/docs/docs/workspace/03-component-statuses.md

 ### Deleted components

 A component's files were physically deleted from the filesystem, but the component is still listed by Bit.
-The component should be removed using `bit remove`.
+The component should be removed using `bit remove <component-id>`.

 ```shell
 $ bit status